Deriving Derivatives: Examples

-Technically, the structurer is not supposed to use the naked definition of $x$ as a finished product.
-Remember, he was just searching for a reasonable definition of $x$.
-However, if the structurer becomes really convinced that he found an absolutely perfect variable, then he would see no further gain in considering functions of $x$.
-Indeed, if $x$ already solved the optimization problem faced by the client, then the optimal product, $f(x)$, would be just the identity $f(x)=x$.
-Once again we see that a classical investment structure appears within our framework as a result of understandable but rather crude decisions of the structurer with a lot of room for improvement.
+where, for the red profile on Fig.~2.C, both $\alpha$ and $\beta$ are positive.
+This is of course the classic long-gamma short-variance swap strategy~\cite{BouzoubaaOsseiran_2010} which is often noted as a sophisticated (reduced-delta) programme of achieving skew exposure.\footnote{In practice, the long-gamma short-variance swap strategy uses constant values $\alpha$ and $\beta$.
+This, of course, undermines its ability to achieve the delta-neutral exposure across the lifetime of the product.
+More accurate derivations either from Eq.~(\ref{Eq:HedgedEuropean}) or from more elaborate schemes~\cite{AhmadWilmott_2005} would be interesting to investigate.} Once again we see that a classical investment structure (long gamma short variance swap) can be seen within our framework as a result of understandable but rather crude decisions of the structurer with a lot of room for improvement.

+The most important improvement would be to remember that choosing a good underlying variable, such as $x$ in Eq.~(\ref{Eq:LongGammaShortVariance}), is really just the first step of product design.
+It is very unlikely that a simple linear exposure to such a variable would coincide with an optimal product.
+The structurer should always look at the market-implied and investor-believed distributions of $x$ and then {\it derive} the payoff function $f(x)$.\footnote{It turns out that the derivation of a growth-optimal payoff can serve as a standard intermediate step towards the optimal product for a large class of investors~\cite{Soklakov_2013b}.} An example of such a derivation for a path-dependent underlying together with the relevant performance analysis can be found in~\cite{Soklakov_2014MR}.\\

-\subsection{Index design}
+\subsubsection{Index design}

-Proprietary indices are one of the few areas of innovation which has seen some growth despite all of the negative sentiment on today's crisis-ridden markets.
+Proprietary indices are one of the few areas of innovation which has seen substantial growth even in the face of strong negative sentiments from the crisis-ridden markets.
 Such indices continue to provide access to clever investment strategies in a relatively safe way.
-Investors can pull out or change participation in such strategies almost instantaneously.
+Investors can pull out completely or adjust participation in such strategies almost instantaneously.
 In this sense, indices can be viewed as the simplest kind of products with early exercise features.

-In this section we take a brief look on how we can help investors with views on the dynamics of the underlying market variable.
-We end up deriving a proprietary index structure which appears to contain both classic and modern ideas on trading strategies and is very open to almost any kind of adjustment or generalization.
+In this section we show how investors can express their views on the {\it dynamics} of a market variable.
+We end up deriving a proprietary index which appears to contain both classic and modern ideas on trading strategies and is very open to almost any kind of adjustment or generalization.

-Consider a variable which is defined as a sequence, $x_{1:n}$, of daily returns of some listed index $S$:
+Let $S_t$ be the total-return version of some equity (i.e. all dividends are kept within $S_t$).
+As a variable, consider the sequence, $x_{1:n}$, of daily returns: